Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

 To mitigate this error, navigate to your Azure Cache for Redis resource in the Azure portal.
 Confirm that:
 * In **Data Access Configuration**, you've assigned the appropriate role (Owner, Contributor, Reader) to your user/service principal identity.
 * In the event you're using a custom role, ensure the permissions granted under your custom role include the one required for your target action.

-##### Managed Identity not working from Local Development Machine
-Managed identity does not work from a local development machine.
-To use managed identity, your code must be running in an Azure VM (or another type of resource in Azure).
-To run locally with Entra ID authentication, you'll need to use a service principal or user account.
-This is a common source of confusion, so ensure that when developing locally, you configure your application to use a service principal or user credentials for authentication.